Frequently Asked Questions (FAQ)

 Please note: GCAC does not make any exceptions regarding course eligibility.
 We also do not allow auditors in our courses as space is limited and the courses are designed for dynamic interaction between students and instructors.

 Those who are ineligible to take GCAC courses should consider attending our single-session workshops.
-GCAC workshops are open to the U of T community; anyone is welcome to attend and registration is not required.
+GCAC workshops are open to the U of T community; anyone is welcome to attend and registration is not limited.

 Postdoctoral fellows wishing to take English language courses should contact the Postdoctoral Office (email@example.com or 416-946-5254) or the School of Continuing Studies (firstname.lastname@example.org or 416-978-2400).